mikedlc/AsioOtus/Manuals and Documentation/B3 Driver Manual Notes.md

 		- 0x23 is PL (CCWL) Positive inhibit limit (normally closed contact)
 - Brake - page 2-28
 	- Wiring diagram on page 2-29
+		- Need a reverse polarity shottky doide across the relay solenoid to protect the driver from reverse voltage
-	- brake output is value 0x08 on page 8-199
+	- brake digital output is value 0x08 on page 8-199
 	- 0x08 is BRKR Output signal of the magnetic brake control.
 Set MBT1 P1.042 and MBT2 P1.043 to adjust the delay time before and after the brake control is activated and deactivated.
 	- Notes to refer to the note in P1.042
-	- Need a reverse polarity shottky doide across the relay solenoid to protect the driver from reverse voltage
 - DI functional planning
 	- Page 8-73
 	- P2.010 - P2.013 are DI1 - DI4, the 4 digital inputs with physical pin assignments